Mattsi-Jansky/Iroh/README.md

   * Replace some of these tuples with types, particularly in `board.rs`
   * Searching/evaluating more than needs be in some places
     * `check.rs` should stop further checks if result is true
-  * Remove the specific pawn moves, not sure we need them anymore.
+  * Remove the specific pawn moves, not sure they are needed anymore.
 Could just generate RegularMove/AttackMove
   * `CapturedPieces` struct could do with better encapsulation
 * Optimisations
   * When in check only search king moves, and moves that would place a piece between the attacker and king or capture the attacker.